 What can Latin America expect from the Biden Administration?
 What are the central issues to be addressed: Migration?
 Organized crime?
 Defense of democracy?
 What priorities does civil society expect to see in policy and what do human rights activists themselves want to see?
 What role does philanthropy play?
 With examples from the most excluded sectors, such as Afro-Colombians and Indigenous people, and an eye on changing global relations, we explore this moment.
 What is the role of gender in the region?
 Will China be the new hegemonic power in LAC?
 Priorities for philanthropy?

-Part-2 – The United States: A New Relationship with the World?
+Part 2 – The United States: A New Relationship with the World?

 Tuesday, February 9, 2021 | 10–11:30 AM ET

 The hegemonic crisis.
 The internal fractures (racism, inequality, poverty) and their link to foreign policy.
 How will a post-imperial United States link up with the world?
 The Atlantic relationship, the anti-interventionist tendency (of the right and the left).
 Is the U.S. sharing power or is it trying to lead in the international system?
 How will the Biden Administration make the transition to a new role?
-What is the role of U.S. philanthropy domestically and abroad amidst these sea of changes?
+What is the role of U.S. philanthropy domestically and abroad amidst this sea of changes?

 Livestream in Spanish available in collaboration with EsGlobal.

-Part-3 – A New Middle East After Trump?
+Part 3 – A New Middle East After Trump?